A guardian ad litem (GAL) is an objective, impartial person the court appoints to represent the minor children in a

-However, it is best to find a constructive way to work with the guardian ad litem since Missouri law provides that it is in the court’s discretion to appoint a guardian ad litem where custody, visitation, or support is a contested issue.
+However, it is best to find a constructive way to work with the guardian ad litem since Missouri law provides that it is in the court’s discretion to appoint a guardian ad litem where custody, visitation, or support is a contested divorce issue.
 Further, the guardian ad litem is given broad powers to investigate matters you may view as private and personal.

 As a parent, the law allows you to disqualify an appointed guardian ad litem once if you apply to disqualify within the required very limited period following the appointment.

 You or any other party to the case may apply for additional disqualifications of appointed guardians.
 Still, you must show good cause as to why the person should not be appointed as the guardian ad litem.

 The guardian ad litem is paid a fee set by the court, who may order one or both parents to pay the fee.

 GUARDIAN GRANTED BROAD ACCESS

 To facilitate the performance of his or her duties as guardian ad litem, the guardian ad litem is granted the power to examine, cross-examine, subpoena witnesses, and offer testimony access to confidential information, which may include but is not limited to education and medical records about the child, the parents and others involved in the case.

 CONTACT A ST. LOUIS COUNTY CHILD CUSTODY ATTORNEY